quyennNguyen/learningExperience/README.md

 ### _The Applications of Computer:_
 #### The ultimate goal of learning Computer Science is to solve real-world problems.
 Then again, depending on your preference, your study approach might vary.
 #### As for me, in order to become a Web Developer, I need to know a few basics of:
-1. FRONT END:
+1. FRONT END / CLIENT SIDE:
    * HTML
    * CSS
    * Javascript
+   * CSS Framework: Bootstrap
+   * CSS Preprocessor: SASS
-   * React
+   * Javascript Library: React or Javascript Framework: Vue/ Angular
-2. BACK END:
+2. BACK END / SERVER SIDE:
    * Java
    * Python
+   * PHP
-   * NodeJs
+   * Framework: NodeJs / Django
-   * MongoDB
+   * Database: MongoDB (No SQL) / MySQL (SQL)
+3. VERSION CONTROL SYSTEM:
+   * Git
+   * Github
-3. DATA STRUCTURES & ALGORITHMS
+5. DATA STRUCTURES & ALGORITHMS

 ***